twiddlingbits/twr-wasm/readme.md

 # Examples
-## Finding and Building the Examples
 Select examples are discussed in this section.
 These and more examples can be found in the Examples folder.

-See [Example Readme](./examples/readme.md) for more information on building and running the examples.
-The examples can be run without building them.
-That is, if you want to try the examples, all you need is Chrome.

 ## stdio-div - Print and input from a \<div>
 I/O can be directed to or from a \<div> or a \<canvas> tag.
 Here is a simple example using a \<div> for stdio input and output.